NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/vscode-git/index.md

 6. Click *Create repository*
 7. Copy the URL from your new repository

-Note: the template will ensure that you have a .gitignore file and that you are under the MIT open access license.
+Note: using the template will ensure that you have a .gitignore file and that you are under the MIT open access license.

 &nbsp;